SM 25x200 [2xM8] / N52 - magnetic roller

 Apart from immense strength, neodymium magnets have the following advantages:

-- Significant importance in modern technologies – are used in hard drives, electric motors, medical devices or other highly developed apparatuses.
+- Wide application in modern technologies – find application in HDD drives, electric motors, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: